AmiratYannis/portfolio/README.md

 # Personnal portfolio website

-This is my personal portfolio website, developped in Nuxt and deployed on AWS Elastic Beanstalk.
+This is my personal portfolio website, developped in Nuxt and deployed on AWS EC2.
 It showcases my skills, projects and experience as a Web Developer.

 ### Security and Environment